magento/pwa-studio/.github/ISSUE_TEMPLATE/bug_report.md

 If applicable, add screenshots to help explain your problem.

-**Additional context**

-Paste the output of `yarn build:report`, and any other context about the problem, here.

 **Possible solutions**

 Add any ideas about possible solutions to the problem here.

+**Debug Report**

+Paste the output of `yarn build:report`, and any other context about the problem, here.

 **Please complete the following device information:**

 -   Device [e.g. iPhone6, PC, Mac, Pixel3]:
--   OS [e.g. iOS8.1, Windows 10]:
 -   Browser [e.g. Chrome, Safari]:
 -   Browser Version [e.g. 22]:
--   Magento Version:
--   PWA Studio Version:
--   NPM version `npm -v`:
--   Node Version `node -v`:
+-   Magento Version [e.g Magento Commerce 2.4]:

 <!-- Complete the following sections to help us apply appropriate labels! -->